hol-workshop/hol-workshop.github.io/gglab/step3.md

 ![](./files/atp/autonomous_6.png)

-#### created ...
+#### Created
+It takes only 2-5 minutes to create fully working highly available, self running Autonomous database.

 ![](./files/atp/autonomous_7.png)

 ## PART 2
+This part will run create target tables for GG migration and enable GG replication in Autonomous database.

 #### SQL developer web

-The Tools tab, which provides you access to SQL Developer Web and other web tools.
+In **Tools** tab, where you can access to SQL Developer Web and other web tools.
 Click **Open SQL Developer Web**, you may need to enable pop-up your browser if it doesn't open anything.

 ![](./files/atp/sql_dev_0.png)